Skip to main content

 Descriptions/aims: Form 4 Geography and History are about how people in different cultures, times, and places, think, feel, and act, how they organise their ways of life, interact with others, and initiate or respond to change.
 Four broad aims may be identified:

-• To develop academic and social skills
+• Develop academic and social skills

-• To create an ongoing interest in the Social Science disciplines of Geography and History
+• Create interest in Geography and History

 The Form 4 Geography and History courses introduces the senior Social Science subjects of Geography and History.
 Students get a taste of both subjects, study topics that have value in their own right.
 Where the timetable allows, this will involve classes being taught Geography and History by specialist teachers.
 Covering some Pre-Q content in Form 4 also allows those students who continue in these subjects more in-depth learning in Form 5.